 - What services are available for weekends and holidays?

 The OUR Center helps people move toward self-sufficiency by unifying community resources.

 Whom does the OUR Center serve?

-Anyone in need in the greater Longmont area, which includes Longmont, Allenspark Hygiene, Lyons, and Niwot.
+Anyone in need in the St. Vrain Valley School District, which includes Longmont, Hygiene, Lyons, Niwot, Mead, Frederick, Firestone, and Dacono, and we have recently expanded into serving Allenspark, Raymond, and Riverside.
 It is the intent of the OUR Center to serve without regard to race, color, sex, gender expression, sexual orientation, gender identity, age, religion, national origin, marital status, military status, political belief, mental or physical disability, or any other preference or personal characteristic, condition or status, always keeping in mind that each person must be respected for who she/he is, and that no person is unworthy of our help.

 What services does the OUR Center provide?

 - Employment Referrals

 - Financial Skills Classes

 - Child Education